 - Take care of your belongings and safeguard your travelers checks, cash and passport.

 - Loss from carelessness or theft is hard enough to bear at any time, but it is even more distressing abroad.
 Pickpocketing is common, particularly in spots frequented by tourists.
 Write down the numbers of your travelers checks and make a photocopy of the document page of your passport, and keep these in a separate place in case the originals are lost or stolen.

 With a little realistic planning, you won't be caught by surprise later on.

 If you’re going to do education abroad or work abroad, you’ve got to consider your health.
 From navigating a new health care system to overcoming culture shock to figuring out where to buy a cold remedy, you’ll have new things to think about.

 Deep down, you know that going abroad is not a magic cure for problems at home.
 Any physical and emotional health issues you have will follow you wherever you travel.
 New circumstances can even exacerbate existing issues into crises while you’re away from home.
 If you are concerned about your physical or emotional health, including use of alcohol or other controlled drugs, address your situation honestly before going abroad.

 identify your needs

 Understand—and communicate—any health requirements you have when applying for a program and making housing arrangements.
 This means allergies, psychological therapy, dietary requirements, disabilities, and any other medical or special educational needs.
-Disabled students study abroad successfully all the time, though resources and services for people with special needs vary widely by country and region.
+Disabled students go for education abroad successfully all the time, though resources and services for people with special needs vary widely by country and region.
 If you have been using services here at home to address those needs, make sure you understand ahead of time exactly what accommodations can and will be made.
 In some cases, your needs may determine which program is suitable for you.

 ask questions, get answers